 As passphrases are not as common as passwords, hackers will not necessarily attempt to crack passphrases with the same rigor or intensity as they will passwords.
 Also, the use of spaces – which many people do not use in their passwords – adds another layer of variability.

-It’s an interesting concept and definitely something to consider when you create a new password.
+It’s an interesting concept and something to consider when you create a new password.
 However, it must be stressed that creating a long passphrase that also incorporates a variety of different characters is the most secure option.

-Final Thoughts: Securing Your Accounts in 2023
+Final Thoughts: Securing Your Accounts Today

-Unfortunately, in 2023, it's pretty easy for hackers to guess uncomplicated passwords, particularly ones that aren't very long.
+Unfortunately, it's now pretty easy for hackers to guess uncomplicated passwords, particularly ones that aren't very long.
 In fact, if your password is under 10 characters, it'll only take 2 weeks to crack.
 Simple 10-character passwords made up of just numbers or lowercase letters can be cracked in under 24 hours.

 Considering the prevalence of cyberattacks and the ease at which simple passwords can be guessed, it's never been more important to use the tools available to you to secure your accounts.
 We recommend using a password manager to ensure you can use complex, lengthy, and unique passwords for all your accounts without having to remember them.
 This will make it significantly harder for hackers to crack your password.